Information Regarding Coronavirus COVID-19Updated on Feburuary 17th, 2021

 The Center for Disease control has very good guidelines on self-quarantining and how to know if this is the right course of action for you or your child which you can read here.
 To briefly summarize, self-quarantining is the act of staying home away from any person for at least 14 days after being exposed to this virus.
 This means staying in a separate room with a door, having a separate bathroom, and having all household members interacting with you only when necessary to give you food or change of clothes.
 It is not the right move for everyone but maybe a good choice for well appearing children since this disease does not seem to affect them severely.
 If you are unsure if self-quarantining is right for you or your child, please call the office.

-If you believe your child has one of the above exposures to COVID 19, please call the office first to discuss your child.
-These cases will be handled on a case by case basis after they are discussed with one of our physicians.
+If you believe your child has one of the above exposures to COVID 19, please call the office to schedule an appointment.
+All COVID 19-related cases will be handled on a case by case basis after they are discussed with one of our physicians to ensure the safety of our staff and our other patients.
 Keep anyone with COVID 19 exposure away from high risk individuals described above and if they are having difficulty breathing or are ill-appearing, take them to the ER immediately.

 We understand this is a stressful time for everyone, and you may have any number of significant questions not addressed here.
 If you have any concerns, please feel free to call our office or check back for new and important updates as they arrive.
 We are always here for you, and we wish you what Dr. George always says are the three most important things: Health, Health, and Health.